 Can You Pay Your Nonprofit Staff?
 How Much Can You Pay?

 Yes.
-State law (which governs your nonprofit incorporation) and the IRS (which regulates your tax-exempt status) allow a nonprofit to pay reasonable salaries to officers, employees, or agents for services rendered to further the nonprofit corporation's tax-exempt purposes.
+State law (which governs the nonprofit incorporation) and the IRS (which regulates the tax-exempt status) allow a nonprofit to pay reasonable salaries to officers, employees, or agents for services rendered to further the nonprofit corporation's tax-exempt purposes.

 Indeed, most nonprofits have staff.
 Some have thousands of employees, while others employ a couple of key people and then rely on volunteers for most of the essential work.

-One equine therapy nonprofit in my neighborhood pays an Executive Director, an accountant, a fundraiser, a volunteer coordinator, and a therapist.
-Volunteers take care of the grounds and attend to horses at the sprawling ranch.
+For example, an equine therapy nonprofit pays an Executive Director, an accountant, a fundraiser, a volunteer coordinator, and a therapist.
+Volunteers take care of the grounds and attend to horses at the nonprofit's sprawling ranch.
 They even provide some of the therapy to the physically challenged children, who come to ride the horses.
-That small organization makes a good example of a combined staff and volunteer effort.
+This small organization makes a good example of a combined staff and volunteer effort.

 The nonprofit pay scale is typically far from excessive, especially compared to salaries in the for-profit world.
-Sometimes, though, organizations get into trouble because a staff member, usually the CEO or Executive Director, is paid too much.
+Sometimes, though, organizations get into trouble because a staff member, usually the CEO or Executive Director, is paid an excessively high salary.
 Large salaries in the millions often occur at large institutions such as medical centers or universities.

-There are no hard and fast rules for compensation in a nonprofit, but the IRS can penalize both an organization and an individual for excessive pay.
-It is all a matter of proportion, according to Stan Hutton and Frances Phillips, authors of the Nonprofit Kit for Dummies (Buy from Amazon).
-They say:
+No hard and fast rules exist for compensation in a nonprofit, but the IRS can penalize both an organization and an individual for excessive pay.
+It's all relative, according to Stan Hutton and Frances Phillips, authors of the Nonprofit Kit for Dummies (Buy from Amazon):

 "Whether the IRS considers benefits "excessive' depends on the situation.
 For instance, a staff member earning $100,000 annually from an organization with a budget of $125,000 probably needs to worry, but someone earning $100,000 from a nonprofit with a $5 million budget probably doesn't."

-If your nonprofit does pay a staff member too much, you may have to pay an excise tax, and you could lose your tax-exempt status.
+In the event that a nonprofit does over-pay a staff member, it may have to pay an excise tax and could lose its tax-exempt status.

 The excessive salary issue is covered under the private inurement clause for charitable nonprofits.
-That clause says that no income from the nonprofit can benefit a private individual.
-That includes excessive salaries.
+That clause says that no income from the nonprofit can benefit a private individual, and this includes excessive salaries.

-More of a problem for nonprofits may be their too low pay.
 Recent discussions in the nonprofit sector have highlighted the inability of some charities to pay a "living wage" to their employees.
-In fact, some studies have found that annual turnover for nonprofits hovers in the 20 percent range, in significant part because of low pay.
+In fact, some studies have found that annual turnover for nonprofits hovers in the 20-percent range, in significant part because of low pay.

 Make sure that your nonprofit's staff receives compensation that is in line with salary surveys of similar groups.
-Be sure to factor in the cost of living in your area, the size of your budget and the type of service your organization provides.
+Factor in the cost of living in your area, the size of your budget and the type of service your organization provides.
 Additionally, be sure to adhere to your state's minimum wage rules and stay up with federal legislation such as the new rules governing overtime pay.

 The cost of living calculator provided by Salary.com makes an excellent resource for comparing pay for various types of jobs.
-You can look there for job titles and their salaries in any geographic area, free of charge.
+You can search for job titles and related salaries in any geographic area, free of charge.
 You can also browse the nonprofit job category at GlassDoor, an online job and recruiting site, for a frame of reference.